 Shanghai is the largest city and the most populous city in China.
 It is located in Eastern China and sits at the mouth of the Yangtze River.
 Because of its rapid growth over the last two decades, it has once again became a global city, exerting influence over finance, commerce, fashion, technology and culture.

 Once a fishing and textiles town, Shanghai grew in importance in the 19th century due to its favorable location as a port and was one of the cities opened to foreign trade by the 1842 Treaty of Nanking.
 The city then flourished as a center of commerce between the East and the West and became a multinational hub of finance and business in the 1930s.
-However, with the Communist Party takeover of the mainland in 1949, the city’s international influence declined.
 In 1990, the economic reforms introduced by Deng Xiaoping resulted in an intense re-development of the city, aiding the return of finance and foreign investment to the city.
 Shanghai is now aiming to be a global finance hub and international shopping center in the future and is one of the world’s major financial center.